NathbuildsAi/n8n_portfolio/README.md

 AI productivity systems

-You can also copy and paste the workflow to try it. :)
+You can copy the workflow and modify it for your own automation. :)